ti-oluwa/slb_glossary/README.md

 # Schlumberger Petroleum Glossary

-Search the Schlumberger Petroleum Glossary using Selenium.
+Browse the Schlumberger Petroleum Glossary in Python.

 **For optimum performance, Use the Chrome browser and a fast and stable internet connection.**

-> This is not production stable code and is intended for research or instructional use only.
+> This package is intended for research or instructional use only.

 ## Installation